Buckland Village, Surrey Buckland Windmill Buckland Windmill Vanes

 Non Emergency Patient Transport

-Surrey Heartlands has a new non emergency patient transport scheme provider, EMED Group, starting from 1st April 2024.
-The service will provide in-scope journeys for patients that are eligible for NHS Funded transport, including in-patient discharges, outpatient journeys and transport to and from renal dialysis appointments.
+Surrey Heartlands has a non emergency patient transport scheme provider, EMED Group that provides journeys for patients who are eligible for NHS Funded transport, including in-patient discharges, outpatient journeys and transport to and from renal dialysis appointments.

 Visit this dedicated website for information and some leaflets to download.
-The booking phone number and online booking link will be available on this page from 1st April.
+The booking and enquiries phone number for this service is 0300 131 2400.

 Other sources of support